cjlarose/weather-balloon/README.md

 Now, the hosts service supports just two methods, `set_hosts(list<hosts>
 hosts)` and `get_metrics(string host_id)`.
 When `set_hosts` is called, the host service removes all hosts currently monitored by Nagios, then adds all of the hosts that were passed in.
-Then, it sends a "RESTART_PROGRAM" command to [Nagios' external commands interface][3], which, as you might imagine, restarts the monitoring daemon.
+Then, it sends a `RESTART_PROGRAM` command to [Nagios' external commands interface][3], which, as you might imagine, restarts the monitoring daemon.